2018 FIA GT World Cup: Main race

 "This is a fantastic victory.
 It is 29 years to the day that my dad gave me my first motorcycle and to be here now winning the FIA GT World Cup is a very special moment.
 It's all the more special because Charly (Lamm) is here.
 We brought a small team to Macau but everyone here for BMW Motorsport has done a fantastic job.
 We had a plan and I think we executed it perfectly.
 I think it's the first time the GT has had a full green race as well.
 I knew I had the pace, I knew I had the package and that the start would be crucial for a good race.
 So, a lot of effort when into turn one; I wanted to keep the lead and that was pretty much it.
 I was just committed, fully committed to keeping my car on the track.
 In the last sector I got a good run on to the straight and we made it!
 It's our first GT World Cup."

 — Augusto Farfus on winning the 2018 FIA GT World Cup.

 On November 18, at 12:25 p.m. local time, the race began in overcast conditions.
 Laurens Vanthoor was forced to withdraw from the rest of the event due to chassis damage sustained in his first lap accident with Mortara in the previous day's qualification race, resulting in his second consecutive weekend-ending crash.
 Farfus made a quick start from pole position and steered to the inside to maintain the lead over Marciello entering the first turn.
 As Farfus entered Lisboa corner, Maricello applied pressure, but he was unable to overtake him and remained second.
 Behind Farfus and Maricello, Mortara and his teammate Engel were third and fourth with Bamber fifth.
 Bamber collided with the barrier at the Solitude Esses on the second lap but continued without damaging his vehicle.
 Farfus had opened up a more than one-second lead over Marciello by the lap's conclusion.
 Following the first four laps, Marciello drew close to Farfus and was able to put pressure on the race leader by closely following him.
 Marciello was able to lap faster in the circuit's mountain areas, but he failed to close up enough to Farfus to attempt a pass.
-Marciello hit the barrier while attempting to turn into Lisboa turn on the eighth lap after braking late for the turn.
+Marciello hit the barrier while attempting to turn into Lisboa turn on the eighth lap after braking late for the turn and running deep.
 He returned to the track without necessitating the yellow flags and dropped to tenth.
 The accident promoted Engel to second, behind Farfus.